-Geothermal technology can be used to supply low level energy heating and / or cooling, requires an adjacent area of free land in which to bury pipework coils: if there is an area of open land associated with the building, then a ground source geothermal system could be considered.
+Geothermal technology can be used to supply low level energy heating and/or cooling, requires an adjacent area of free land in which to bury pipework coils.
+If there is an area of open land associated with the building, then a ground source geothermal system could be considered.

 Low grade heat from the ground is converted to temperatures suitable for space heating, to provide a viable alternative to the use of fossil fuels.
-Temperatures in this system tend to be slightly lower than for a conventional heating system, and would therefore not be considered suitable for domestic hot water.
+Temperatures in this system tend to be slightly lower than for a conventional heating system, and would, therefore, not be considered suitable for domestic hot water.
 This is, however, ideal for use with underfloor heating.
 A system such as this would have minimal visual impact once in operation.
-Housing for the heat pumps would be required, but tends to be unobtrusive as these are relatively small. stackable elements.
+Housing for the heat pumps would be required, but tends to be unobtrusive as these are relatively small, stackable elements.
 The most significant impacts arise during installation, when an area of land would be disrupted.
-After installation, the topsoil, turf, etc. can be
+After installation, the topsoil, turf, etc. can be replaced and the landscape be reinstated in a short timeframe.

-Micro hydro
+Micro-hydro

-A small scale turbine is positioned in a stream or river to produce clean renewable energy: small scale turbines can be placed in existing rivers or streams to generate electricity from a renewable source.
-It is recognised that these sites will be (although the North Pennines offers some potential with reliable fast flowing burns and rivers)..
+Small-scale turbines can be placed in existing rivers or streams to generate electricity from a renewable source.
+It is recognised that these sites will be rare (although the North Pennines offers some potential with reliable fast flowing burns and rivers).
 The available power is related to the flow rate and the difference in level (head).
 Lower head systems, i.e. with a shallow gradient are possible, but may require additional infrastructure, while systems with a sufficient fall can be more efficient, even with a lower volume of water.